 This sentiment is also reflected in the responses given by Bahrainis asked about other players in the region and globally.
 When asked about the importance of maintaining good relations with other Arab states—Egypt, Jordan, Iraq, Syria, or Qatar—only Egypt and Jordan achieved a slim majority.

 When it comes to regional powers—including Russia, China, Iran, the United States, and Turkey—views are more mixed.
-Fifty-one percent of Bahrainis responded that it was at least somewhat important to have good relations between Bahrain and the United States, slightly higher than those who saw ties with China as important (47%).
+Forty-nine percent of Bahrainis responded that it was at least somewhat important to have good relations between Bahrain and the United States, slightly higher than those who saw ties with China as important (47%).
 A slightly larger majority (56%) of Bahrainis are supportive of the change in U.S. presidents from Donald Trump to Joe Biden, and an even larger majority support “restoring the nuclear agreement” between Iran and P5+1 powers, including 69% of Shia Bahrainis.

 Even so, under a third (28%) of Bahrainis overall see relations with Iran as important, though here views split notably by demographic: just 11% percent of Sunnis versus 37% of Shia believe this to be the case.

 And despite the current thaw between Qatar and the quartet countries, under a quarter of Bahrainis see Qatar as even somewhat important, slightly below Turkey.
 Notably, however, a quarter of Bahraini Sunnis continue to see the Muslim Brotherhood in at least a somewhat positive light (slightly higher than Sunnis polled in the Emirates or Saudi Arabia).
 In contrast, no Shia polled see the Muslim Brotherhood as anything better than ‘somewhat’ or ‘very’ negative.